pdxrconf/pdxrconf.github.io/content/faq.md

 ## Are there early bird tickets?

-There was, the deadline has passed
+Yes!
+Please register by...

 ## What about tickets?

 Register/get a ticket [here](https://www.eventbank.com/event/11944/register/)

 ## What about food?
- There will be food!<br>
-	Breakfast pastries will be available during the registration period before the welcoming remarks.
-	Coffee, tea and water are available at all the breaks.
-	A box lunch is included with the ticket.
-	Finally, there will be a reception afterwards with adult beverages and light appetizers available!
+ The EMU has a variety of food options.
+See [here](https://emu.uoregon.edu/food).
+Falling Sky is a great local establishment for a slice of pizza (and beer on tap).
+The Fresh corner market has a variety of snacks, healthy Mediterranean bowls, soups, sandwiches, and bulk options.

 ## Will you provide lunch?

-Included in the ticket price is a box lunch (Gluten free options are available)
+Unfortunately we are unable to provide lunch this year.

-## What about next year (2020)?
+## What about next year (2021)?

-We'll let you know at the end of the conference on June 8th
+We'll let you know at the end of the conference on May 31st

 ## Will talks be recorded?

 TBD

 ## What about parking?

-See the <a href="#getting_there">Getting There</a> section below.
+Parking in most University of Oregon parking lots will be free for the day of the conference (given it's a Sunday).
+Please see the PDF map <a href = "https://business.uoregon.edu/sites/business1.uoregon.edu/files/media/campus-parking-map.pdf"> here </a> for a list of parking lots and their relation to the EMU.

+Metered parking is also generally free on Sunday, and the spots on University Street near McArthur court would be a good spot to look first.
+Lots 18, 17, and 16A are good alternatives.

 ## Will there be a lactation room?